 What is the personal project?

 You'll start by choosing a CS106B topic concept that you want to explore further.
-Review the course schedule to see have much ground we've covered: ADTs, recursion, fractals, backtracking, Big O, classes, memory/pointers, sorting, heaps, linked lists, trees, hashing, and more.
-Any topic from the core curriculum is fair game.
-A good choice would be a concept that you found challenging and you would benefit from a chance to review and strengthen your understanding.
-Alternatively, it could be a content area you feel you have built solid mastery, but are eager to go deeper.
-We also hope you'll choose a topic that is particularly intriguing or relevant to you personally.
+Review the course schedule to see have much ground we've covered: ADTs, recursion, fractals, backtracking, Big O, classes, memory/pointers, and more.
+While you'll need to choose from one of four main topics (listed in the project proposal guidelines) to focus on, you're welcome to include any topic from the core curriculum in your project.
+A good choice would be a concept that you found challenging and that you would benefit from a chance to review to strengthen your understanding.
+Alternatively, you can choose a content area in which you feel you have developed solid mastery, but are eager to go deeper into.
+We hope you'll choose a topic that is particularly intriguing or relevant to you personally.

 Having chosen your topic, you are to design a problem that could be used to teach or assess that concept.
 The primary intent for the problem is to serve as an illuminating example for your chosen concept.
 You are also encouraged to be creative and bring in your own interests to frame the problem in a way you find engaging.
-The scope and size should be on par to those problems used as lecture examples, section problems, or exam questions (in particular, problems should not strive to be on the same level of complexity as what you usually implement on assignments!).
+The scope and size should be on par to those problems used as a lecture example, a section problem, a single assignment component, or a diagnostic question (in particular, problems should not strive to be on the same level of complexity as an entire assignment!).